cedavidyang/bridge_ranking/README.md

 2. Instructions for importing shapefiles to PostGIS database and export to CSV data can be found on https://github.com/megacell/user-equilibrium-synthetic

-Setup 2: create nodes and links files (db tables and csv files)
+Setup 2: create nodes, links, bridge and voronoi files (db tables and csv files)
 -----
 1. Import highways (using filter) and taz shapefiles (and clip rectangular if applicable) into QGIS